iop098321qwe/custom_bash_commands/README.md

 * Change the `.bashrc` file to read `source ~/.test_update_commands.sh`
 * Run the terminal and verify the testing works by opening the .custom_bash_commands.sh in the user directory.
 * Change the `.bashrc` file to read `source ~/.update_commands.sh` if it is not working.

+# Useful Commands to Remember:

+* `neofetch`: graphically shows system information with a beautiful output and ASCII Art of the Desktop Environment installed on Linux.